 Every new employee undergoes a Health & Safety induction as part of their general onboarding training.
+Specific Induction Training Decks are formulated according to the job location of the employees.
+H&S Training modules are available on e-learning platforms accessible to all employees.
 We ensure that all incidents are promptly reported using iSafe portal.